-17. Connors-Cameron House
+16. Connors-Cameron House

-Map ID 17; SRHP No. St. Albans-27 1715 Bronson Road, St. Albans
+Map ID 16; SRHP No. St. Albans-27 1715 Bronson Road, St. Albans

-The ca. 1815 Connors-Cameron House stands one and one-half stories tall on a stone foundation The front-gable house has a standing-seam metal roof with boxed eaves and cornice returns.
+The circa 1815 Connors-Cameron House stands one and one-half stories tall on a stone foundation The front-gable house has a standing-seam metal roof with boxed eaves and cornice returns.
 The off-center entrance is flanked on either side with two windows.
 Above, two full-size gable-end windows are flanked by smaller windows, all of which have been updated with modern six-over-six and four-over-four replacements, respectively, since the time of the property's listing in the SRHP.
 The dwelling is clad in wood siding.
 A twentieth-century porch with lattice railing wraps around the front (east) elevation to the north side.
 The porch then turns again to the north to connect to the attached carriage barn.
 The side-gable carriage barn has cornice returns like the main house, with a sliding wood barn door, which was not apparent at the time of the VDHP (1985) survey.

-A ca. 1880 eaves-front hay barn is located across the street from the dwelling.
-A large ca. 1950 gambrel-roof dairy barn with attached milk house stands north of the dwelling on the west side of Bronson Road.
+A circa 1880 eaves-front hay barn is located across the street from the dwelling.
+A large circa 1950 gambrel-roof dairy barn with attached milk house stands north of the dwelling on the west side of Bronson Road.
 Although the VDHP (1985) survey considered the large dairy barn non-contributing, the barn represents the changing nature of agriculture in Vermont in the mid-twentieth century.

 Changes to the house since the VDHP (1985) survey include replacement windows, and a new lattice porch railing.
 These changes do not seriously compromise the dwelling's historic integrity, nor do they diminish the property's significance as one of the earliest surviving farmsteads in the area.
-It is WSP's opinion that the property should remain listed in the SRHP and that, together with its mid-twentieth century dairy barn, the property is eligible for listing in the NRHP under the Agricultural Resources of Vermont MPDF.
+The Connors-Cameron House retains its overall historic integrity, and an updated Determination of Eligibility for the NRHP may be considered for any future projects that may affect the historic resource.

-18. Bronson-Wakefield House
+17. Bronson-Wakefield House

-Map ID 18; SRHP No. St. Albans-7 847 Bronson Road.
-Saint Albans
+Map ID 17; SRHP No. St. Albans-7 847 Bronson Road, Saint Albans

-The ca. 1840 Bronson-Wakefield House stands one and one-half stories tall on a poured concrete foundation.
+The circa 1840 Bronson-Wakefield House stands one and one-half stories tall on a poured concrete foundation.
 The side-gable brick house has an asphalt-shingle roof with a potted gable-end chimney clad in siding.
 Aluminum siding covers the irregularly spaced five-bay façade except for the returning brick cornice and frieze corbeling.
 The modern one-over-one windows have lug sills and are slightly recessed within simple casing.
 The materials and fenestration of the one-story wing mirror the main block.
 The door at the wall junction opens to a porch with railings and lattice skirting.
 Located immediately west of the house is a front-gable Early Barn with a corrugated-metal roof and vertical-board sheathing.
 The road-facing eaves end has a shed-roof addition and vestibuled entrance.

 Changes to the house since the VDHP (1985) survey include replacement windows, aluminum siding, and wing porch.
 These drastic alterations have compromised the house's integrity, and it no longer no represents a rural Classic Cottage with restrained vernacular Greek Revival details.
-As a result, in WSP's opinion the Bronson-Wakefield House is not eligible for the SR/NRHP.
+As the historic integrity of the property has been diminished since the 1985 survey, an updated Determination of Eligibility may be considered for any future projects that may affect the historic resource.

-PLATE 47: Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southwest
+PLATE 46: Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southwest

-PLATE 48: Connors-Cameron House and Barn, 1715 Bronson Road, St. Albans, Looking Southwest
+PLATE 47: Connors-Cameron House and Barn, 1715 Bronson Road, St. Albans, Looking Southwest

-PLATE 49: Barn at Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southeast
+PLATE 48: Barn at Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southeast

-PLATE 50: Barn at Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southwest
+PLATE 49: Barn at Connors-Cameron House, 1715 Bronson Road, St. Albans, Looking Southwest